Synced Projects

 Click the New Synced Project button

-The FlatRedBall Project Creator will appear.
-Select the desired platform (such as Windows UWP)
+The New Project window appears.
+Select the desired platform such as Web (Browsers)

 Enter a name for the project.
 Typically the name matches the original project's name with the platform appended.
-For example, TownRaiserUwp.
+For example, MyProjectWeb.

 After creating the new synced project, it appears in the Projects tab.